Johnny was a member of The Kids in the late 80s and until their dissolution in the summer of 1984.

 (You are not able to confirm that Johnny actually made these songs, and even though the song to which it relates in the biography Reisfeld

-Others as "Backdoor Girl" that is currently known as "Backstage Girl.")
+Others, like "Backdoor Girl" is the one currently known as "Backstage Girl.")

 On 13 December 1983 he moved to Los Angeles, following the advice of Don Ray, their promoters, and had some success.
 But competition was fierce and between the fact that Johnny got his first role in A Nightmare On Elm Street and the fact that other members of the band